Mega Menu

 Bristol SU Elections - Nominate yourself by September 29

-This is YOUR opportunity to make the changes you'd like to see at the University of Bristol.
+Vote Week is YOUR opportunity to influence the changes you'd like to see at the University of Bristol.

 Every student should get the most out of their university degree, and student reps can make sure your priorities are being heard.
-From course complaints to University-wide issues, it's important your needs are represented.
+So, it’s important to vote for candidates who have similar ideas and values to you, to ensure that you feel represented.

 How does Bristol SU represent your academic interests?